 Work with an experienced and successful higher education professional who is dedicated to helping you succeed!
-I am Dorothy J. Della Noce, J.D., Ph.D., The Academic Writing Coach.
-I am an award-winning educator.
+I am Dorothy J. Della Noce, J.D., Ph.D., an award-winning educator and now, The Academic Writing Coach.
 I have taught in both face-to-face and online settings and at all levels of the university, including the doctoral level.
 I am also a successful writer and editor.
 I have authored or co-authored peer-reviewed journal articles, book chapters, and books.
 My editing experience includes serving on the Editorial Board of Mediation Quarterly from 1996 to 2001, serving on the Editorial Board of Conflict Resolution Quarterly from 2007 to 2009, editing a book, and serving as guest editor for a special issue of Mediation Quarterly.
-I am currently an Ad Hoc Reviewer for Online Learning Journal, the journal of the Online Learning Consortium.
-You can view my bio, publications, teaching awards, and portfolio of teaching experience on this site.
+From 2016 to 2018, I served as an Assistant Editor and member of the Editorial Board for Online Learning Journal, the journal of the Online Learning Consortium, and an Associate Editor for The Independent Scholar, the journal of the National Coalition of Independent Scholars.
+You can view my publications, teaching awards, and portfolio of teaching experience on this site.

 My services are appropriate for:

 - Doctoral students (including Ph.D., D.B.A., and Ed.D. students) who are preparing literature reviews, concept papers, research proposals, and dissertations; and